 Kenan Graduate Arts Fellowship

-Beginning in 2013, KIE is offering a new fellowship for students enrolled in the MFAEDA program entering her or his second year.
+KIE offers a fellowship for students enrolled in the MFAEDA program entering her or his second year.
 The Graduate Arts Fellowship is meant to encourage a student with interests in the area of ethics, broadly construed, to deepen this connection through engagement with the faculty, fellows, staff, and students at the Kenan Institute for Ethics over the course of an academic year.
 Responsibilities for the fellowship include curation of an exhibit and associated program during the fall semester; engagement with undergraduates during the spring semester; and serving as a judge for Team Kenan’s annual What Is Good Art? visual art competition in late spring.
 The fellowship comes with a $5,000 stipend (half due in the fall; half in the spring) that supplements any other funding a student already receives.
-For more information, contact Christian Ferney at email@example.com.
+For more information, contact Christian Ferney at firstname.lastname@example.org.

 1) The Exhibit During the fall semester, fellows will curate an exhibit rooted in at least one of the Institute’s core areas of substantive inquiry: human rights; global migration; rethinking regulation; morality & decision-making; and religion & public life.
 The exhibit may consist entirely or partially of the fellow’s original work, but the fellow may also curate a show comprised of others’ work.
 The exhibit should be at least partially displayed in the gallery space situated in between the offices at the Kenan Institute for Ethics in the West Duke Building.
 The fellow will also plan and coordinate a lecture, panel, or similar program related to the exhibit.
 Some funds and assistance will be available for the fall exhibit, associated program, and a reception.